mocdaniel/k8s-primer/docs/workloads/pods.md

 !!!lab "Lab 1: Deploy your first pod imperatively"
     It's time now, you get to run your first pod on Kubernetes! 🎉

-    1. Adapt the above command to run a pod named `httpd`, using the `httpd:latest` image.
+    1. Adapt the above command to run a pod named `nginx`, using the `nginx:latest` image.

     2. Make sure the pod comes up and stays healthy, using `kubectl get`.